CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ### Fast Scan

-* *AIP Console URL*: URL to CAST Imaging Console should you want to target a different instance that the one specified in the global configuration.
+* *AIP Console URL*: URL to CAST Imaging should you want to target a different instance that the one specified in the global configuration.
 * *API Key* : The API Key for the URL specified above.
-* *Connection Timeout*: Timeout in seconds for each calls to AIP Console.
+* *Connection Timeout*: Timeout in seconds for each calls to CAST Imaging.
 * *Application Name*: Application on which to perform Deep Analysis.
 * *Node Name* : The name of an AIP Node Instance.
 The field can be left empty and CAST Imagine Console will then assign one automatically